 The increased Southwest business card offer

-The bonuses on the Southwest Rapid Rewards® Premier Credit Card and the Southwest Rapid Rewards® Plus Credit Card have decreased to 40,000 points, so the business version is your best option at the moment.
+The bonuses on the Southwest Rapid Rewards® Premier Credit Card and the Southwest Rapid Rewards® Plus Credit Card have settled at 40,000 points, so the business version is your best option at the moment.

 Here are the details of the offer: